kubealex/role-package-downloader/README.md

 This role allows downloading ISO and setup bundles for most common RH products.
 It uses the API token to interact with Red Hat API.

-The role saves two facts for further use in the successive tasks:

-    product_url - containing the URL of the downloaded file product_filename - containing the file name

 The package is downloaded by default in the playbook execution folder.
 It can be customized via *rh_product_path* variable.

 Requirements